Conditions

 • Surgery to remove all or part of dermal neurofibromas or plexiform neurofibromas.
 Surgery may not be an option if the tumor is deep in the body or if removing it risks damage to healthy nerves and tissues.

-• Targeted therapies to block a protein (MEK) that causes tumors to grow.
+• Targeted therapies to block a protein (MEK) that causes plexiform neurofibromas to grow.
 These medicines are called MEK inhibitors and are taken as a pill.
-They have been shown in research studies to shrink tumors, reduce pain and disfigurement and improve mobility.
-We use MEK inhibitors to treat plexiform neurofibromas and tumors growing in the brain or on the nerves from the eye to the brain (optic pathway).
-We offer targeted therapies as part of standard treatment and in research studies of promising new treatments.
+Research studies show MEK inhibitors shrink tumors, reduce pain and disfigurement and improve mobility.

-• Regular eye examinations are an important part of care for NF1.
+Regular eye exams are an important part of care for NF1.
 About 15% of children with NF1 have tumors in the nerve behind their eye.
-These are called optic gliomas (glee-OH-muhs).
+These are called optic pathway gliomas (glee-OH-muhs).
 Most do not need treatment.
-When they affect vision, we treat them with chemotherapy or targeted therapies.
-Less often, we use radiation therapy.
-If your child has this type of tumor, experts in ophthalmology will be part of your child’s care team.

 About 5% of children have bowing in their lower legs.
 For problems affecting the spine or limbs, we work with specialists in orthopedics to be sure your child gets the care they need.

-If your child’s tumors affect their ability to move, their care will include physical therapists (PTs) and occupational therapists (OTs).
-OTs and PTs assess and treat problems affecting your child’s motor skills.
+If your child’s tumors affect their ability to move, physical therapists (PTs) and occupational therapists (OTs) will assess and treat them.

-We check your child at each visit and recommend treatments and services they may need.
-Your child will have a complete neurological exam before they start school.
+We check your child at each visit and recommend treatments and services.

 As needed, your child will see Seattle Children’s experts in:

-• If a tumor could harm your child’s hearing, we may treat it with chemotherapy or radiation therapy in addition to surgery.
+If a tumor could harm your child’s hearing, we may treat it with chemotherapy or, very rarely, radiation therapy in addition to surgery.

-If a tumor causes hearing loss, our otolaryngology our experts may offer these options:
+If a tumor causes hearing loss, treatment options include:

 • A small, surgically implanted electronic device (cochlear implant) that can help give Deaf or hard-of-hearing children a sense of sound.
 Learn more about cochlear implants.